1. How do I apply for a position with LEAD Public Schools?

 5. Is teaching experience required?

 Teaching experience is not required, but we do prefer teachers to have teaching experience.
-We hire new teachers from Teach For America, Nashville Teaching Fellows, and traditionally trained teachers.
+We hire new teachers from schools of education, Teach For America, Nashville Teacher Residency, and experienced teachers.
 If you are a new teacher, we encourage you to apply!

 6. I don’t have a teaching license.
 Can I still work for LEAD?